Why Does My Cat Cough So Much?

 • Don’t expose your cat to cigarette smoke, especially if they have asthma.

-• Give them a heartworm prevention medication, especially if you live in an area with mosquitos.
+• Give them a heartworm prevention medication.